Andres77872/api.auth/docs/architecture.md

 ### 2. ADMIN USERS (Project-Scoped Administrators)
 ```
 ADMIN USER CAPABILITIES:
-├── Limited to their specific assigned project (assigned_project_id)
+├── Can be assigned to one or multiple projects
-├── Full administrative rights within their project scope only
+├── Full administrative rights within their assigned project scopes
-├── Can manage users, groups, and permissions in their project
+├── Can manage users, groups, and permissions in their assigned projects
 ├── Cannot access other projects or global system settings
 └── Project boundary enforcement at database level
 ```